Japanese Covered Bridge in Hoi An City

 On the main door of this ancient temple is a large sign embossed with three Chinese characters: “Lai Vien Kieu”.
 According to the historical story, in 1719, Lord Nguyen Phuc Chu visited Hoi An Ancient Town and saw the unique Temple Bridge, so he named it Lai Vien Keu (a friend’s bridge from afar).

 The two ends of the bridge are standing wooden animals.
-One end has two dogs statue, and the other has two monkey statues.
+One end has two dog statues, and the other has two monkey statues.
 These animals represent the year of construction and completion.
-Dogs and monkeys are also animals that the Japanese cult and worship from ancient times and they are here to keep the bridge.
+Dogs and monkeys are also animals that the Japanese worshiped from ancient times and they are here to keep the bridge.

 The architectural structure and interior decoration of the Temple Bridge cover the imprint of the Japanese culture, the square wooden columns connected together tightly and firmly.
 In the middle is a wooden passageway, and the two sides have corridors with seven compartments for the guests to rest and enjoy the view.
 The roof of the bridge has a yin-yang tile roof looking soft with a downward slope.